PaulTan94/Cyber-attack-detection/Security/readme.md

 ## Introduction to Web Application Attacks
 Referring to [OWASP.org](https://www.owasp.org/) and its [Testing guide v3](https://www.owasp.org/index.php/OWASP_Testing_Guide_v3_Table_of_Contents), we summarize below some of the common Web application attacks aiming at server or user.

-The following attacks aim at attacking the web servers
+The following attacks aim at attacking the web servers:
 ### Brute force attack
 A brute force attack can manifest itself in many different ways, but primarily consists in an attacker configuring predetermined values, making requests to a server using those values, and then analyzing the response.
 Brute-force attacks are often used for attacking authentication and discovering hidden content/pages within a web application.
 These attacks are usually sent via GET and POST requests to the server.